4 Things That Are Causing Your Dog’s Anxiety

 Also, give Thundershirt a try!
 It has been proven to be 80% effective in treating various types of anxiety in dogs.

-For general anxiety, try The Anxious Pet:
+For general anxiety, try ElleVet Sciences:

 These veterinarian-formulated CBD products are a must-have in my household!
 My dog, Tulip, loves their hemp oil, and it helps her keep calm when she’s feeling separation anxiety.
-Their products are great for use with social, noise, or general anxiety.
-A word of caution: It may not be a good idea to use this before a visit to the veterinarian, as it could interact with anything your pup’s doctor gives him.
+Their products are great for social, noise, or general anxiety.

 If your dog is suffering from anxiety, don’t delay in getting him help!
-The top reason why pets are surrendered to shelters is because of behavioral problems that their family can’t manage – behavioral problems that are often caused or exaggerated by FAS.
+The top reason why pets are surrendered to shelters is because of behavioral problems that their family can’t manage—behavioral problems that are often caused or exaggerated by FAS.

 If you suspect your pooch is struggling from one of these causes of anxiety, please consult your veterinarian and try my tips for reducing anxiety in your dog and help him enjoy a calm, happy life!